Latest NJ online poker news

-PokerStars offers new players at $30 free play for a $20+ deposit, $20 in cash play and $10 in sit-and-go tickets.
+PokerStars offers new players at $30 free play for a $20+ deposit, $20 in cash play and $10 in Sit & Go tickets.

 There is also a $20 no-deposit bonus.
 New sign-ups get $4 in poker chips and six $1 tournament entries.

-WSOP.com NJ review – Exclusive offer $10 free!
+WSOP.com NJ review — an exclusive offer of $10 free!

 Exclusive to USPoker.com, follow our link and use the coupon code 10FREE and get a $10 no-deposit bonus at WSOP.com.
-You will also receive the deposit bonus for new players, 100 percent up to $400 first-deposit bonus.
+New players will also receive the deposit bonus, 100 percent up to $400 first-deposit bonus.

 It clears at a rate of $10 for every $50 in rake or tournament fees paid.
 New players can also receive a free $10 in chips.

 Pala Poker NJ review